XJTLUSURF20240123/EmoMA-Net/README.md

      python EmoMA-Net.py
 ```
 ### Results
 The script prints out the training progress, including the loss and accuracy at each epoch.
-After training, it displays the maximum test accuracy achieved across all folds of cross-validation.
+After training, it displays the maximum test accuracy and f1-score achieved across all folds of cross-validation.
 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ### Note